-As in the case of the EP application, if any of the above documents are not in English, an English translation and a copy of the original document is needed.
+As in the case of the EP application, if any of the above documents are not in English, an English translation and a copy of the original document are needed.

 Letter of Consent (LOC)

 Family members of EP holders, who have secured a Singapore Dependant’s Pass (DP), can apply to work in Singapore.
-For this, they can either go for an EP themselves or opt for a Letter of Consent (LOC).
+An LTVP or LTVP+ holder who is the spouse or unwed child (under 21 years old) of a Singaporean or PR holder can apply for a Letter of Consent to work in Singapore.

 The LOC is a renewable pass that has no foreign worker levy nor quota.
 The LTVP or LTVP+ must have a validity of at least 3 months, and the applicant must have a job offer from a Singapore employer.